-Metropolitan has entered into revolving credit facilities, short-term credit facilities and standby bond purchase facilities which provide, upon the occurrence of events of default, that the providers thereof may declare any outstanding Parity Obligations thereunder to be immediately due and payable.
+Metropolitan has entered into revolving credit facilities, short-term credit facilities, standby bond purchase facilities and direct purchase arrangements which provide, upon the occurrence of events of default, that the providers thereof may declare any outstanding Parity Obligations thereunder to be immediately due and payable.
 In addition, the terms of the Master Subordinate Resolution permit any Bank Obligation (as defined therein) to be subject to acceleration.
 Interest rate swaps to which Metropolitan is a party are, under some circumstances, subject to early termination, upon which a substantial termination payment may become immediately due to the applicable counterparty.
-If any Parity Obligations or Bank Obligations are accelerated or substantial swap termination payments become due, it may significantly reduce the amount of Net Operating Revenues available to pay debt service on the 2020A Bonds, Other Parity Bonds and Parity Obligations.
+If any Parity Obligations or Bank Obligations are accelerated or substantial swap termination payments become due, it may significantly reduce the amount of Net Operating Revenues available to pay debt service on the 2020C Bonds and other Parity Bonds and Parity Obligations.